stefandunn/shapes.js/README.md

 # Shapes.js Global State Management

-This project takes the idea of Recoil.js and Jotai but simplifies it moreso to avoid any dependencies within React other than React itself.
+This project takes the idea of [Recoil.js](https://recoiljs.org/)(no longer maintained) and [Jotai](https://jotai.org/) but simplifies it moreso to avoid any dependencies within React other than React itself.
 This means the project is very small, and be tree-shaken and do not require any Context providers to work.

 ## Installation